-In the middle of a meeting with an executive leadership team, the COO yells, “we need to clearly state our companies goals; only then can the staff have the motivation to complete their work.”
-This is true and not-true at the same time.
+In the middle of a meeting with an executive leadership team, the COO yells, “we need to state our company’s goals clearly; only then can the staff have the motivation to complete their work.”
+This is true and not true at the same time.
 Much of the leadership development and planning literature states goal setting as if they were commandments: (1)

 - Define specific goals for your organization

 - State these goals clearly, explicitly, with quality plus quantity

 - Assign the goals to individuals within the company